 In this article, we’ll address laundry and pet-cleaning tips.
 Most of these hacks use products that are easily obtained and are inexpensive, so don’t worry about having to spend a lot of money, unless you wish to.

-Dealing with a Forgotten Load of Clothes
+Dealing with a forgotten load of clothes

 Yup.
 Keep a stick of chalk around, so if you get a grease stain on your clothes, rubbing the chalk on it will absorb the grease and keep it from setting in until you can wash the garment.
+For grease stains in your oven check out these oven cleaners.

-Speaking of Grease
+Speaking of grease

 Have you ever had a crumb of something oily get on a suede jacket or shoe, spread like crazy, and you were sure that it was ruined?
 Take heart — rubbing alcohol and a soft cloth will take care of that stain, so you won’t remember it was ever there.
 It will take a bit of the dye with it, but it won’t fade the item in any noticeable way.
 Dampen the cloth and rub gently.
 This method will also save you a lot of money at the dry cleaners.
+Be careful not to mix rubbing alcohol with bleach, warns Apartment Therapy.

 Yes, here’s a modern innovation for red wine spills and stains.
 If your glass of cab leaps out of your hand at your dinner party, blot the stain as much as possible with a clean cloth or paper towels, then apply Wine Away.
 Hokey name, effective product.
 It sets up for five minutes on your stain and removes all traces of the tragedy.
 This miracle product removes stains on both clothing and carpets.